St Luke's Church & The War Memorial

 Newton Poppleford was indeed a 'new town' back in the 15th century, and the 'pebble ford' was the only available way to cross the River Otter - but of course now we have a stone bridge carrying the main road that comes from Exeter, and after Newton Poppleford passes Sidmouth, Branscombe, Beer, Colyford, Seaton and on to Lyme Regis.

-The parish in total currently (2014) has nearly 1000 dwellings and around 2,300 residents, the majority being in Newton Poppleford.
+The parish in total currently (2021) has just over 1000 dwellings and around 2,300 residents, the majority being in Newton Poppleford.
 The parish of Newton Poppleford & Harpford comprises several smaller hamlets that have grown together over the centuries.
 Apart from the obvious large village of Newton Poppleford and well-defined village of Harpford, there are the areas of Burrow, Goosemoor, Northmostown, Southerton, and Venn Ottery.